cecio/USBvalve/README.md

 #### Dockerfile

-If you want to build your own firmware, after you customized it, I provide a `Dockerfile` which builds a complete **Arduino** environment and compile the firmware, just do this in main `USBvalve` folder:
+If you want to build your own firmware, after you customized it, I provide a `Dockerfile` which builds a complete **Arduino** environment and compile the firmware.
+Enter the following commands in the main `USBvalve` folder:

 ```
 docker build -t usbvalve/arduino-cli .